 Bag Design and Capacity

 The bags themselves are very sturdy and are made from high quality 1680 ballistic nylon.
 The seams are strong and they don’t look like they’re on the brink of tearing when the bag is stuffed full like some other cheaper bags.
 The zippers are smooth and don’t snag on anything when used.
 The bags have a really nice, sleek look.
 They don’t look bulky or strange.
-They look like they belong on the bike.
+They look like they belong on the bike and I reckon they make your motorcycle look pretty cool.

 There is a side zippered pocket that’s great for small items that you need quick access to, however, when your bags are stuffed, these pockets can get a little tight.
 They are better suited for something flat, like maps or paperwork.
 The inside compartment is a bit small, but this depends on how much stuff you need to carry.
 They are big enough to fit a pair of sneakers along with clothing and other over-night items.
 The bags are a good size if you’re going on one or two night trips.